bismarkagyare/codewars/README.md

 Lessons learnt along the way

-- Slice method: basically slice/cuts a part of an array [1, 2, 3, 4, 5] => slice(0, 2) => [1, 2]
+- Slice method: basically slice/cuts a part/piece of an array [1, 2, 3, 4, 5] => slice(0, 2) => [1, 2]
                 => slice(-2)  => [4, 5]

-- Join method: converts an array into a string with a separator [1, 2, 3] => join('') => "123"
+- Join method: converts an array into a string of it own characters with a separator [1, 2, 3] => join('') => "123"

 - Replace method: replace a specified substring